scipy-conference/scipy_proceedings/papers/john_zuhone/john_zuhone.rst

 Step 2: Projecting Photons to Create Specific Observations
 ==========================================================

-The second step in the ``PHOX`` algorithm involves using this large 3-D sample of photons to create 2-D projections of simulated events.
+The second step in the ``PHOX`` algorithm involves using this large 3-D sample of photons to create 2-D projections of simulated events, where a subsample of photons from the original Monte-Carlo sample is selected.

 First, we choose a line-of-sight vector :math:`\hat{\bf n}` to define the primed coordinate system from which the photon sky positions :math:`(x',y')` in the observer's coordinate system :math:`{\cal O}'` are determined (c.f.
 Figure :ref:`schematic`).
 The total emission from any extended object as a function of position on the sky is a projection of the total emission along the line of sight, minus the emission that has been either absorbed or scattered out of the sight-line along the way.
 In the current state of our implementation, we assume that the source is optically thin to the photons, so they pass essentially unimpeded from the source to the observer (with the caveat that some photons are absorbed by Galactic foreground gas).
 This is appropriate for most X-ray sources of interest.

-Next, we must take into account effects on the photon energies.
+Next, we must take into account processes that affect on the photon energies.
 The first, occurring at the source itself, is Doppler shifting and broadening of spectral lines, which arises from bulk motion of the gas and turbulence.
 Each volume element has a velocity :math:`{\bf v}_i` in :math:`{\cal O}`, and the component :math:`v_{i,z'}` of this velocity along the line of sight results in a Doppler shift of each photon's energy of

 .. math::
   :label: doppler